View all Ask a Priest | June 22, 2018

 A: You’ve made my day!
 It’s beautiful to learn that you feel so drawn to the Catholic faith, despite (or maybe because of) your family background.
 Sometimes non-Catholics are the ones who can best appreciate the beauty of Catholicism.

-At any rate it sounds as though God has been giving you great graces to draw you, his beloved daughter, closer to him.
+At any rate, it sounds as though God has been giving you great graces to draw you, his beloved daughter, closer to him.

 Don’t worry about the fears or concerns that you are feeling.
 It’s normal when someone draws closer to the Church to be tempted toward discouragement or worse.
-The devil certainly doesn’t want you to discover the riches of the Church that await you.
+The devil certainly doesn’t want you to discover the riches of the Church that awaits you.

-My suggestion is stay on the path of the RCIA, the Rite of Christian Initiation of Adults.
+My suggestion is to stay on the path of the RCIA, the Rite of Christian Initiation of Adults.
 Feel speak to speak with someone (a priest, an RCIA director, etc.) about your concerns.
 There is nothing to fear.
 And there is lots to learn, to help you prepare for your possible entrance into the Church.

-In the meantime you might want to pray for your parents’ conversion.
+In the meantime, you might want to pray for your parents’ conversion.